Everything you need to know about Crimson Desert’s crime system, including the advantages and disadvantages of stealing, and how to do it properly.

 Quick Thief Checklist

-- Target the Rich: Prioritize noble estates, and especially puzzle-locked cabinets.
+- Target the Rich: Prioritize noble estates and puzzle-locked cabinets.

 - Don’t steal visually worthless items: Check item names and judge their value based on that.
 The game does it too.